+Importantly the scenario highlighted positives in economic social and biodiversity impacts.
 The fate of the sugar industry has significant social, economic and environmental implications.
-The third scenario indicated that a combination of positive economic, social and biodiversity outcomes was achievable.
-Specifically, it would stem losses in the industry, generate export revenues and create employment.
-It would also reduce the spread of informal settlements, increase the percentage with proper housing and land titles, reduce the rate of violent crime, decrease poverty and improve health status.
+This approach would, stem losses in the industry, generate export revenues and create employment.
+It would also reduce the spread of informal settlements, increase percentage with proper housing and land title, reduce the rate of violent crime, decrease poverty and improve health status.
 The environmental implications are even more profound.
-It would reduce pollution of inland and coastal waters with agrochemicals and silt, improve coral reef health, reduce air pollution, save endangered species, reduce the rates of soil erosion, foster greater tree cover, especially mangroves and plains and facilitate carbon sequestration.
-Appendix 2 provides data on the various social, economic and environmental/biodiversity indicators through which the performance of the scenario can be evaluated in the future; as well as data on the flora and fauna of Jamaica potentially threatened by current economic activities.
+It would reduce pollution of inland and coastal waters with e.g., agrochemicals, silt, etc., improved coral reef health, reduced air pollution, save endangered species, reduce the rates of soil erosion, enhance greater tree cover, especially mangroves and on plains and facilitate carbon sequestration.
+Annex II provides data on the various social, economic and environmental/ biodiversity indicators through which the performance of the scenario can be evaluated in the future.